Hassan of Basra: Iran

 In the tale Prince Yousef of the Fairies and King Ahmad or its Russian translation by professor Mahomed-Nuri Osmanovich Osmanov, "Юсуф — шах пери и Малек-Ахмад" ("Yusuf, the Shah of the Peris and Malek-Ahmad"), a prince named Malek-Ahmad marries his sisters to three animals (a lion, a wolf and an eagle), and leaves home.
 He helps an old man carry bundles of firewood to his house.
 For his kind deed, the old man decides to take him in as another son.
 One day, Malek-Ahmad hears that a man is hiring people to work for him for 40 days, for a fine pay.
 Malek-Ahmad tells the old man he will return in 40 days, and goes to work for a Jew.
 The Jew and Malek-Ahmad ride to the foot of a mountain.
 The Jew orders the boy to kill the camel, remove its entrails, and hide inside, so that some giant birds carry him up the mountain.
 On the mountaintop, Malek-Ahmad throws some gems off to the Jew, who gathers them and abandons the boy there.
 Malek-Ahmad wanders off through the mountaintop and sees a palace in the distance.
-He enters and finss a div-mother, who warns him that her sons are div that may eat him, but they warm up to him and treat him like their brother.
+He enters and finds a div-mother, who warns him that her sons are div that may eat him, but they warm up to him and treat him like their brother.
 He takes shelter with a Div-family.
 The Div-matriarch gives Malek-Ahmad a set of keys and forbids him to open two doors.
 He does anyway: behind the first door, he releases a prisoner named Yusuf, the Shah of the Peris, who flies back to Mount Qaf; behind the second, he finds a garden where three doves become maidens by taking off their clothes.
 Malek-Ahmad hides the clothing of the youngest dove-maiden (identified as a "Peri" in the story), while her sisters depart.
 Malek-Ahmad marries the dove-maiden and she bears two sons.
 Some time later, they reach a village where he celebrates his wedding with the peri.
 However, his peri-wife notices that some luti intend to kill him and his sons and kidnap her, so she convinces him to return her belongings.
 The peri-wife puts on the garments, begs her husband to come find her on Mount Qaf and flies away with her children.
 The prince asks the Div-family about Mount Qaf, and they say their uncle, the wolf brother-in-law, may know the answer.
 Malek-Ahmad visits his brothers-in-law and asks them about the location of Mount Qaf.
 The eagle brother-in-law, in his castle, reads a spell from the Book of prophet Suleyman and summons all birds.
 A little bird tells the prince its eagle grandmother can take him there.
 After 40 days feeding the eagle and a journey to Mount Qaf, Malek-Ahmad arrives and drips a magical liquid on his eyes to become invisible.
 He finds his two sons getting water on the fountain and follows them to their house.
 He discovers his peri-wife and takes off the invisibility spell.
 His peri-wife says her brother is Yusuf, the very same person he rescued in the prison.
 Yusuf embraces Malek-Ahmad, gives him gifts and blesses his marriage to his sister.
 In his Catalogue of Persian Folktales, German scholar Ulrich Marzolph sourced this tale from the Azerbaijan region, in Iran.